Skip to main content

 Why This Matters for Policyholders

-If you are approaching a deadline and still in negotiations, ask your attorney whether they should file a protective complaint.
+If you are approaching a deadline and still in negotiations, you might consider asking your attorney whether they should file a protective complaint.
 Filing preserves your right to sue even if negotiations continue.
 The downside is minimal — if the claim settles, the case is dismissed.
 The upside is that you do not lose your right to litigate if settlement falls through.

 This is one of the most disputed issues in equitable tolling, and it comes up frequently.
 Here is a typical scenario: